The name Havilah in the Bible

-The name Havilah occurs three times in the Bible.
-It is first mentioned as a land that contains both gold and the river Pishon, one of four rivers of Eden (Genesis 2:11).
+- It is first mentioned as a land that contains both gold and the river Pishon, one of four rivers of Eden (Genesis 2:11).
 This land is probably named in retrospect, as the territory of one of the two human Havilahs:

-the root group (hul I & II) and can be interpreted in many ways.
+The name Havilah comes from the root group חול (hul I & II) and can be interpreted in many ways: